Subdivision, compliance & other planning matters

 - Department of Mines, Industry Regulation and Safety - The Dividing Fences Act (1961) deals with issues relating to dividing boundary fences which separate the land of different owners.
 Dividing/boundary fences behind the street setback line are not governed by Planning controls.

-- Western Australian Legisltation - The Parliamentary Counsel's Office website hosts Western Australian legislation and statutory information including the Residential Design Codes (R-Codes).
+- Western Australian Legislation - The Parliamentary Counsel's Office website hosts Western Australian legislation and statutory information, including the Planning and Development Act 2005.